dart-lang/site-www/src/_guides/language/language-tour.md

 void enableFlags({bool bold, bool hidden}) {...}
 {% endprettify %}

-[Flutter][] instance creation expressions can get complex, so widget constructors use named parameters exclusively.
-This makes instance creation expressions easier to read.
+Although named parameters are a kind of optional parameter, you can annotate them with [@required][] to indicate that the parameter is mandatory — that users must provide a value for the parameter.

-You can annotate a named parameter in any Dart code (not just Flutter) with [@required][] to indicate that it is a _required_ parameter.
 For example:

 <?code-excerpt "misc/lib/language_tour/functions.dart (required-named-parameters)" replace="/@required/[!$&!]/g"?>
 {% prettify dart %}
 const Scrollbar({Key key, [!@required!]
 Widget child})
 {% endprettify %}

-When a `Scrollbar` is constructed, the analyzer reports an issue when the `child` argument is absent.
+If someone tries to create a `Scrollbar` without specifying the `child` argument, then the analyzer reports an issue.

-[Required][@required] is defined in the [meta][] package.
-Either import `package:meta/meta.dart` directly, or import another package that exports `meta`, such as Flutter's `package:flutter/material.dart`.
+To use the [@required][] annotation, depend on the [meta][] package and import `package:meta/meta.dart`.

-#### Optional positional parameters
+#### Positional parameters

 Wrapping a set of function parameters in `[]` marks them as optional positional parameters: